Touchscreen Hall of Fame Implementation Blueprint: Your 8-Step Installation Guide

 • Expansion Potential: Space for additional displays if your system grows

-Strategic placement of digital wall of fame at Pontiac High School
+Strategic placement of digital halls of fame at Pontiac High School

-Pontiac High School's digital wall of fame strategically placed at the junction of two main hallways for maximum visibility
+Pontiac High School's digital halls of fame strategically placed at the junction of two main hallways for maximum visibility

 Hardware Configuration Selection